How do you eliminate the management hassles of fueling your fleet in Portland, Oregon?

 Fuel thieves usually come back again and again.
 Make sure your whole team is aware of the mess fuel thieves usually leave behind.
 Transferring from a saddle tank to their vehicle or container leaves a mess.
 Also make sure they are aware of unsafe places.
 Unsecured yards, especially with homeless campers in diesel RV’s, are a prime environment to expose yourself to theft.
-If you are a refrigerated trailer fleet also make sure your drivers tell your clients that unattended reefer trailers are the favorite hunting ground for fuel thieves and a locking gas cap is not necessarily a deterrent.
+If you are a refrigerated trailer fleet, make sure your drivers tell your clients that unattended reefer trailers are the favorite hunting ground for fuel thieves and a locking gas cap is not necessarily a deterrent.

 2 – Install fences, lighting, security cameras, and work with the local police.

 Vehicle yards are a popular target for fuel thieves, so make it as difficult as possible for them to get in unnoticed.
 Secure fencing and bright lighting make your yard far more visible from the road and less attractive to thieves.
 Security cameras can act as both a deterrent and an effective way to catch criminals if theft ever occurs.
 Also, make sure you report theft to the local police to ensure they are tracking activity.
 It can be discouraging given the scale of the problems in Portland right now, but the data matters.
 You never know when a fuel thief will get caught for some other crime and the evidence of pumping equipment and containers will tip off the police of the culprit.

 3 – Fit bulk tanks with level monitors and inventory control systems.